AnalyticJeremy/presentations/thesis/slides.md

 **Assumption:** air quality sensor data provides most details with best coverage and least ethical concerns **Project Goals:**
  - analyze correlation between air quality data and other visitation metrics
+ - analyze correlation between air quaility and attendance in areas that *do* have fine-grained statistics
  - build a model to predict air quality and treat it as a proxy for number of visitors